Jack Ryan (footballer, born 1907)

 John Leo Ryan (24 July 1907 – 4 July 1959) was an Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).

 Originally from Carnegie, Ryan played his football at Hawthorn as a rover.

 He was Hawthorn's leading goal-kicker in 1931 and 1932, with 39 and 37 goals respectively.

+In 1936 he accepted the role of Captain Coach of the Bendigo CYMS team in the Bendigo Football Association.

+In 1937 he accepted the role of Captain Coach of the Warrnambool team in the Hampden Football League.